giordano-lucas/dex-cyclic-arbitrage/index.md

 ### Train/Test split

-In order to test our models with the least amount of bias possible,we randomly split the datasets into a training and testing set (`30%`).
+In order to test our models with the least amount of bias possible, we randomly split the datasets into a training and testing set (`20%`).
 ### Scaling the features

 To avoid the effect of the scales of the features in our results we have to re-scale them.
 To do so, we can consider two different approaches: